chaojiang06/neural-Jacana/README.md

 The paper can be found on [arXiv](https://arxiv.org/pdf/2106.02569.pdf).
 The pre-trained checkpoint can be found [here](https://drive.google.com/file/d/13w2IkKQY7Em-lA1wkU4ipeOAqCW673dF/view?usp=sharing), see inference function in [tornado_server.py](https://github.com/chaojiang06/neural-Jacana/blob/main/code/tornado_server.py) for usage.

+# Acknowledgment
+This material is based in part on research sponsored by IARPA via the BETTER program (2019-19051600004).